Job offer letter template

 Click the image above to access the full employment offer letter template in Juro

-Overloading people with information, while skimping on personal warmth, sets a bad tone for your new relationship.
 Employment offer letters are the perfect opportunity to delight a prospective employee, and welcome them to the team, so don't let the opportunity to do so pass you by.

 Here's everything you need to know about employment offer letters, including how to write, negotiate and automate the perfect offer letter.

-What is an employment letter?
+What is an employment / job offer letter?

-An employment offer letter is a document sent out by a company to offer a job to a successful candidate.
 Offer letters are just one way of contacting candidates that impress during a hiring process to offer them a position at your company, and they can be sent either digitally (e.g via Juro) or through the post.

 Depending on the jurisdiction, an employment letter is sometimes known as an: employment contract, offer letter, employment verification letter, or a proof of employment document.
 But they all exist for the same reason.